ombori/grid-docs/demo/flappy-bird.md

 ```
 And then there's this line of code that listens to any touch/click input on the entire container, and then triggers the `flap` function when that happens.

-The Flap function is defined on top of the file, and publishes the flap event on the event bus, which looks like this
+The Flap function is defined on top of the file, and publishes the flap event on the Grid Event Bus, which looks like this

 ```javascript
   const flap = useCallback(() => {